Cauliflower Mac & Cheese

 In this recipe, I used small florets of cauliflower in place of pasta.
 By quickly baking them in the oven the bite sized florets have a delicious roasted flavour, but are still al dente, like traditional pasta would be.
 If you prefer to steam the cauliflower, I would recommend only cooking the florets for a maximum of 5 minutes, so they don’t become mushy.

-My favourite part of this recipe is the sauce, it’s so smooth and creamy.
+My favourite part of this paleo Mac & Cheese is the sauce, it’s so smooth and creamy.
 The butternut squash is baked in the oven until tender and then blended with lemon juice, cashews, mustard, almond milk, turmeric and nutritional yeast to create a sauce that I’m so happy to say, tastes cheesy!

 If you are not a fan of cauliflower, you could also use this sauce on other veggies such as broccoli or baked potatoes.